 When Alysha brought Sav home as a companion for her bunny Chio she soon realized just how different bunny personalities where.
-Sev was bit more of a trouble-maker and it wasn't long some more substantial bunny proofing was needed.
+Sev was bit more of a troublemaker and it was not long some more substantial bunny proofing was needed.
 Read their story here.

-Our bunnies very different personalities made designing an enclosure for them a bit of a challenge.
+Our bunnies have quite different personalities made designing an enclosure for them a bit of a challenge.
 Chio came to us with a good-sized pen made of storage cube materials.
-The floor was made of a rectangle of hard plastic Plexiglass material, with a fleece blanket on top for softness.
+The floor was made of a rectangle of rigid plastic Plexiglass material, with a fleece blanket on top for softness.

 This worked fine for him, but not so well when Sev joined.
 Sev is bigger and a bit messier, and shall I say more destructive?
 We needed room for a second litter box (and a second bunny), so I bought more storage cube pieces to expand the pen.

 I bought some rubber shower mats to protect the carpet where the plexiglass rectangle did not reach.
 But despite all my efforts, this setup did not work at ALL.
 The shower mats were chewed up within a week, any pee that didn't quite make it into the litter box was leaking over the sides of the Plexiglass floor and into the carpet, and Sev apparently didn't like the fleece blanket, because he would dig it into a wad on one side of the enclosure in order to lie on the hard surface.
 Chio, on the other hand, was starting to get sore hocks from the hard flooring.